-Working Principle of DC Motor
+Working Principle of 4 Point Starter

-Construction and Operation of four point Starter
+Construction and Operation of Four Point Starter

 A 4 point starter as the name suggests has 4 main operational points, namely

-3. 'F’ Field terminal.
+- ‘F’ Field terminal.
 (Connected to the field winding.)

-Like in the case of the 3 point starter, and in addition to it there is
+- Like in the case of the 3 point starter, and in addition to it there is,

 Apart from this above mentioned fact, the 4 point and 3 point starters are similar in all other ways like possessing is a variable resistance, integrated into number of sections as shown in the figure above.
 The contact points of these sections are called studs and are shown separately as OFF, 1, 2, 3, 4, 5, RUN, over which the handle is free to be maneuvered manually to regulate the starting current with gathering speed.

-i) 1 part flows through the starting resistance (R1+ R2 + R3…..) and then to the armature.
+- 1 part flows through the starting resistance (R1+ R2 + R3…..) and then to the armature.

-ii) A 2nd part flowing through the field winding F.
+- A 2nd part flowing through the field winding F.

-This essentially means that the electromagnet pull subjected upon the soft iron bar of the handle by the No Voltage Coil at all points of time should be high enough to keep the handle at its RUN position, or rather prevent the spring force from restoring the handle at its original OFF position, irrespective of how the field rheostat is adjusted.
+This essentially means that the electromagnet pull subjected upon the soft iron bar of the handle by the no voltage coil at all points of time should be high enough to keep the handle at its RUN position, or rather prevent the spring force from restoring the handle at its original OFF position, irrespective of how the field rheostat is adjusted.